 Buffet vs. Plated meals

 For the most part, buffets are the cheaper option at venues when it comes down to feeding your guests.
-However, we encourage you to look at what plated meals cost, because there are instances where it might work out cheaper – especially if you have fewer guests on your list.
+However, I also want to encourage you to look at what plated meals cost, because there are instances where it might work out cheaper – especially if you have a smaller wedding.

 Family Farm vs. a Real Wedding Venue

 Considering most venues have to make money, thus they ask hefty prices to keep the electricity on and to provide you with their services.
 What if your family just happen to have a farm with a huge barn or something similar, which can easily be transformed into a venue for your wedding?
 This is not a bad idea…

 But now, you have to make that barn look like a wedding venue.
 Think décor items, flowers and hiring of tables and chairs.
 Then there is the food: Will you cook all the food yourself, or make use of catering services?
 How will you manage a wedding cake?
 And desserts?
 How will you keep all the food cold or hot?

 What about drinks?
 Will you encourage your guests to bring their own drinks – and allow the wedding to most likely get out of hand?
 Or will you buy and provide all of the alcohol?
 Ka-ching!

 I can go on, but you get the idea… It will work out to be super expensive in any case!

 You might also like to read these: